odeviceblack/sscanf/README.md

 * `SSCANF_GetErrorCategory` to get the category of an error.
 * Added `WARNINGS_AS_ERRORS` option to treat warnings as errors.
 * Added `ERROR_CODE_IN_RET` option to return error codes along-side error indexes.
+* Added `ERROR_CATEGORY_ONLY` option to return error categories instead of error codes.
 * Stop defining `__PawnBuild` and use `__pawn_build` instead.
 * Add `sscanf_error` to define all error codes.
 * Add `SSCANF_ERROR` macro to combine specifier indexes and error codes for `ERROR_CODE_IN_RET`.
+* Add `!` specifier to check for strict end of input.